-Romans 8:13-14 For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
-For as many as are led by the Spirit of God, they are the sons of God.
+Romans 8:13-14 For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
+For as many as are led by the Spirit of God, these are sons of God.

 Once upon a time, there was a prince who received a very rare and beautiful bird.
 He named her Goldie and placed her in a lovely, 14K gold cage.
 But the poor creature was not impressed by the gold at all.
 She pleaded for her freedom but the prince loved her much too much to part with her.
 Still, she continued to beg.
 In final desperation, she asked that he at least allow her go to her relatives and tell them that, though captive, she was still alive.

 The prince was not certain she would return if he allowed her to go, so he decided to go and inform them himself.
 He went into the forest, where Goldie directed him and he found her sister.
 When she heard the awful news of Goldie's capture, she immediately fell to the ground and died.

 Sorrowful, he returned to his castle and told Goldie the sad news that her sister had died.
 Immediately Goldie collapsed and died in the same manner.

 Perplexed, but a tear rolling down his cheek, the prince then took the poor bird out of the cage, gently wrapped her in a cloth and placed her on his window sill in order to bury her.
 Suddenly, to the prince's amazement, the cloth began to move and Goldie fluttered out.
 She quickly flew out the window and landed in the nearest tree.